-Listen to Fr.
-Nathan Cromley, Sr. Miriam Heidland, Fr.
-Thomas Loya and other top-notch speakers – and build community and friendships while discussing topics such as identity, individualism, relationships, masculinity and femininity, and more!
+Listen to top-notch speakers and build community and friendships while discussing topics such as masculinity and femininity, friendship, love and responsibility, building healthy relationships, and more!

 The purpose of the GS24 groups is to provide throughout the year the formation and fellowship found at the annual conference/retreats.
 These groups are meant to be a venue where people can discuss meaningful topics and build a strong community with like-minded single Catholics.

 1) Meetings take place (online, using Zoom) once a week for 8 weeks.

 2) Before each meeting, the members will listen to an assigned presentation from CatholiCasts.
 (Please note that the CatholiCasts subscription fee of $9.97/month is not included in the GS 24 registration cost.)